JLiekenbrock/lyrics-visualiser/docs/index.md

 [Documentation Code](https://github.com/JLiekenbrock/lyrics-visualiser/blob/main/docs/index.md)

+THe app is also deployed to <a href="http://lyricsvis.herokuapp.com/">heroku</a> on every successfull commit.

 ## 7. Unit-Tests
 The [Unit tests ](https://jliekenbrock.github.io/lyrics-visualiser/lyrics-visualiser/tests/index.html) are written with the help of the python library pytest.

 ## 9. IDE
 I use visual studio code as main IDE as it has great support for my main languages, namely R and Python.
-It also has integration for the Github Copilot AI, which is great in my opinion.
+It also allows you to use the <a href="https://copilot.github.com/">Github Copilot AI</a>, which is great in my opinion.
 It is especially useful when trying out new things like libraries, because it often comes up with useful suggestions which helps exploring things faster.
-The in built explorer of vscode is also great as it easily let's you search through all files in your opened directory.
+The in-built explorer of vscode is also great as it easily let's you search through all files in your opened directory.
 You can even replace code across multiple files at once.

 Shortcuts i like: